Why Burton’s Batman will age better than Nolan’s

 However, Batman Begins and its sequels seem stuck in a very specific period of the pop culture mindset, one that was self-consciously reacting to post-9/11 concerns, as well as fixated on the idea of something akin to “comic book realism” that keeps those films from having the kind of easy rewatchability that the Burton films have.
 In some ways, it reminds me of the differences between the original Battlestar Galactica and the 2000s remake.
 The latter deals substantively with issues like terrorism, paranoia, and security, but gets bogged down by its own solemnity.
 The original had a sense of fun that the reboot lacked.

 Art is often a product of its cultural period, and film is no different, especially Batman films, as they’re designed to appeal to a large part of the current fanbase.
-In the case of the Nolan films, as well as the Burton ones (or perhaps just Burton’s first film), both did a great job of reacting to the mood of Batman fans at the time.
+In the case of the Nolan films, as well as the Burton ones, both did a great job of reacting to the mood of Batman fans at the time.

 1989’s Batman came in the wake of The Dark Knight Returns and The Killing Joke, two stories that were fantastic, dark in tone and image, yet not stymied by considerations of “realism”.
 Batman ‘89 was in the same vein: a 180-degree departure from the ‘60s Adam West series, but also deliberately over the top, and comic book-esque in style (note the traditional yet absurd Joker “chemical bath” origin instead of The Dark Knight’s attempt to craft a Joker origin more in line with a tragic tale(s) of knife scarring).